-Grab Deal : Flat 30% off on live classes + 2 free self-paced courses! - SCHEDULE CALL
+Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 - Cyber Security Blogs -

-What is Cybersecurity: A Career Guide for Beginners in 2023
+Cybersecurity Career Guide for Beginners in 2024

 Introduction

-The ongoing danger of sophisticated cyberattacks and the advent of new technologies have put organizations and their data in jeopardy.
+Have you ever imagined why cybersecurity careers are becoming increasingly lucrative?
+This is because the ongoing danger of sophisticated cyberattacks and the advent of new technologies have put organizations and their data in jeopardy.
 As a result of a simple data breach, businesses face enormous fines or even go out of business.

 The global average cost of a data breach was $3.86 million, with the US costing $8.64 million.

-The term "cybersecurity" refers to the process of preventing malicious cyber activity.
-Typically, the goals of these cyberattacks are to gain unauthorized access to, modify, or delete sensitive data; extort money from victims via ransomware; or disrupt corporate operations.
+The term "Cybersecurity" refers to the process of preventing malicious cyber activity.
+Typically, the goals of these cyberattacks are to gain unauthorized access to, modify, or delete sensitive data, extort money from victims via ransomware, or disrupt corporate operations.

 There are now more connected gadgets than humans on Earth, making it exponentially more challenging to implement certain cybersecurity safeguards.

-Cybersecurity professionals work to protect organizations by identifying vulnerabilities in networks and systems, and then implementing solutions to reduce the risk of attacks.
+Cybersecurity professionals work to protect organizations by identifying vulnerabilities in networks and systems and then implementing solutions to reduce the risk of attacks.

 In addition to the necessary training, however, cybersecurity professionals also need to be very imaginative, enthusiastic about research, attentive to detail, and quick to think on their feet to devise novel approaches to novel issues.
-If you're interested in pursuing a career in cybersecurity, this blog will give you direction on, "How to learn cybersecurity?"
+If you're interested in pursuing a career in cybersecurity, this blog will give you direction on "How to learn cybersecurity?"

-Why is Cybersecurity important in 2023?
+Why is Cybersecurity important in 2024?

 Cybersecurity's Wider Scope

-Several elements have the potential to shape the future of cybersecurity and enable us to know why is cybersecurity important?
+Several elements have the potential to shape the future of cybersecurity and enable us to know why is cybersecurity important.
 Let's check it out!

 1. Severe Lack of Cybersecurity Experts